oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 SQL Performance Watch
 -   Obtain an overview of your fleet of databases
 -   View the reports of the SQL Performance Watch to obtain an insight into the overall health of the databases
+-   View how to create the SQL Performance Watch task
 -   Review the report of database upgrade from 19.3 to 19.26
 -   Proactively review the impact of adding a new index in an database by assessing the saved SPA report